PhilMele/M4Project/README.md

 ask Gareth about label of hidden fields in html checker
-imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR success messages get stacked up until user authenticates
+imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR success messages get stacked up until user authenticates Add command to collectstatic autmatically at every push fix logout problem when scanning qr code.
+Might be SSL certificate realted problem.
+Back button without <p> not showing a hand cursor.

 # M4Project - GeoPay